bjansen/gyokuro/doc/0.2/index.md

 		controllers = bind(`package my.application.pkg`, "/rest");
     }.run();

-gyokuro will scan the package `my.application.pkg` for annotated controller classes, and expose them under the root context `/rest`.
+gyokuro will scan the package `my.application.pkg` for annotated controller classes and objects, and expose them under the root context `/rest`.
 For the controller `UserController` defined above, this means that the complete paths will be `/rest/users/:id` and `/rest/users/`.